Kaeios/SATChessPuzzle/README.md

 I tried to solve this problem using SAT solver after reading this : https://blog.mathieuacher.com/ProgrammingChessPuzzles/

+## Goal

+The goal is to place 4 queens and 1 bishop on a 8x8 chess board so that all cells are covered.

 ## Running this notebook

 To run this notebook you need :